|

 - You might find this macro easier to use if

 you assign it to a toolbar button or keyboard shortcut.
-You can
+You can also

-and assign each "version" to a different toolbar button,
+each "version" to a different toolbar button, keystroke, or menu item.

-keystroke, or menu item.
 See http://wptoolbox.com/tips/EasyPlay.html.

 - You may want to make this macro part of a

-"double-keystroke" macro, such as the author's HRt+Save.wcm
+"double-keystroke" macro, such as the author's HRt+Save.wcm (part of

-(part of MULTISAV.ZIP).
+MULTISAV.ZIP).
 In the HR+Save

 macro, you could replace the command FileSave with MacroFilePlay("Save+Copy.wcm").
-Then, when you assign the HRt+Save macro to the
+Then, when you assign the HRt+Save macro to the backslash

-press of the backslash key will enter a backslash character,
+HRt+Save to the backslash key a single press of the backslash key will

-as usual.
-Assuming you implement this Tip, pressing the backslash
+enter a backslash character as usual.
+Assuming you implement this Tip,

 - If you often save to a floppy disk,

 you might be interested in the Corel shipping macro, SAVETOA.WCM.
+Note,

-a hard disk first.
-See "Never
+first.
+See "Never save your

-hard drive.
-Never save your work only on a floppy disk: they
+save your work only on a floppy disk: they are more fragile than a hard

 |